tyrbo/dao/README.md

 # Docker Compose and Naming Conventions

-There is plenty of information available on Docker Compose.
-The official docs are available here: https://docs.docker.com/compose/.
+There is plenty of information available on Docker Compose; check out the official documentation [here](https://docs.docker.com/compose/).

 Docker Compose names containers using the base folder of your project.
 If your project resides in `/Users/Dao/MyProject`, then Docker Compose would use names similar to `myproject_servicename_1`.

 Dao uses these names to determine the host your project should be available at.
-In the above case, http://myproject.dao would be the end result.
+In the above case, `http://myproject.dao` would be the end result.

 # Ports